-2. Local Performance Measures
+2. Local Performance Measures and CoC Scoring Tools

-The San Francisco CoC local competition utilizes community-created scoring tools to help drive System Performance Measures, as well as local priorities such as increasing participant access to and enrollment in educational services.
+The San Francisco CoC local competition utilizes community-created scoring tools for new and renewal projects to help drive System Performance Measures, as well as local priorities such as increasing participant access to and enrollment in educational services.
 The San Francisco CoC, with oversight from the LHCB, has established objective scoring factors for each project component type (e.g., RRH, PSH) and/or special population served.
-The local scoring tools measure performance data directly from Annual Progress Reports and through other supplemental questions of performance as a factor in the rating and ranking of projects in the annual CoC application for funding.
+The local scoring tools measure performance data directly from Annual Progress Reports (APRs) and through other supplemental questions of performance as a factor in the rating and ranking of projects in the annual CoC application for funding.
 The scoring tools and competition processes are reviewed and revised on an annual basis through the LHCB's public Funding Committee.
 More information on meeting times and past scoring tools and processes can be found here.